top of page

 DAVID OGILVY PRINCIPLES: CULTIVATE INDIVIDUAL IDENTITY TO GAIN AN EDGE

 Identity is something we have battled with individually, and so do businesses.
-During the competitive analysis process, we sometimes get too focused on what other companies are doing, and how to replicate their ideas, that we begin to lose sight of our own unique culture.
+During the competitive analysis process, businesses can sometimes get too caught up in what their competitors are doing and lose sight of their own culture.

 David Ogilvy 9 Great Business Principles: Foundation of Fundamentals

-David Ogilvy talks about his experience working as a chef in the Hotel Majestic in Paris before becoming an expert in advertising.
+David Ogilvy himself had a similar experience working as a chef in the Hotel Majestic in Paris before becoming an expert in advertising.
 The most notable part is how he regarded his head chef, Monsieur Pitard.

-In addition to all his management responsibilities of determining menus, ordering supplies and running the restaurant.
+In addition to all his management responsibilities of determining menus, ordering supplies, and running the restaurant.
 Monsieur Pitard would step out from behind his desk each week and cook.
-The chefs under him would gather round and watch in awe as he displayed his skills as a true master chef.
+The chefs under him would gather around and watch in awe as he displayed his skills as a true master chef.

 DAVID OGILVY PRINCIPLES: OBJECTIVISM & KINDNESS GO HAND-IN-HAND

-Objectivism is a term that is often associated with successful people.
-Objectivism is that single-minded focus towards achievement that drives them to success.
-A term coined by philosopher Ayn Rand and explored in her books (The Fountainhead & Atlas Shrugged).
-Where she focuses on objectivism in depth.
+The term was coined by philosopher Ayn Rand and explored in her books (The Fountainhead & Atlas Shrugged) where she focuses on objectivism in depth.

-The exciting part to me is the view David Ogilvy has on objectivism and kindness.
+The exciting part to me is the view David Ogilvy has on objectivism while emphasizing the importance of honesty, strong character, and treating clients' projects as if they were his own.

 DAVID OGILVY PRINCIPLES: INTERNAL COMMUNICATION SHOULD BE WELL WRITTEN, EASY TO READ, AND SHORT